zollerp/RTD-AWF/source/index.rst

 #######################################################################

 This series of lab exercises is intended to explain and demonstrate key features of F5 Advanced Web Application Firewall.
+The Blueprint which we use as base for all upcoming Modules is called "Advanced WAF Demo v16 + LCC, ML and Device ID+".

 Our intend is to proviode insights on how to provide demos on the following content:

 **Getting to Know the Environment**
 	- Module 1: Lab Topology